The LG 27UK850 offers all-around balanced performance for gaming, work and everyday use thanks to its many useful

 The only difference between these two models is that the UL850 has DisplayHDR 400 certified HDR support.

-However, its specs are just tweaked up in order to get this certificate, the HDR picture quality won’t actually be any better as the display still lacks wide color gamut and proper contrast ratio.
+However, its specs are just tweaked up to get this certificate.
+The HDR picture quality won’t actually be any better as the display still lacks a wide color gamut and proper contrast ratio.